WalletWasabi/WasabiDoc/docs/why-wasabi/Coins.md

 #### Manual coin labeling and selection

-Contrary to many other wallets, Wasabi does not show only the total value of bitcoins in the wallet.
+Contrary to many other wallets, Wasabi does not show only the total value of bitcoin in the wallet.
 Rather, in both the `Send` and `CoinJoin` tabs there is a list of all the individual UTXOs.
 Because Wasabi requires users to label every receiving address, the history of each coin is clear at first glance.
 In order to spend a specific coin, it must be manually selected, which prevents the wrong coin from being included in the transaction.